linuxserver/docker-nzbhydra2/README.md

 # linuxserver/hydra2
 [![](https://images.microbadger.com/badges/version/linuxserver/hydra2.svg)](https://microbadger.com/images/linuxserver/hydra2 "Get your own version badge on microbadger.com")[![](https://images.microbadger.com/badges/image/linuxserver/hydra2.svg)](https://microbadger.com/images/linuxserver/hydra2 "Get your own image badge on microbadger.com")[![Docker Pulls](https://img.shields.io/docker/pulls/linuxserver/hydra2.svg)][hub][![Docker Stars](https://img.shields.io/docker/stars/linuxserver/hydra2.svg)][hub][![Build Status](https://ci.linuxserver.io/buildStatus/icon?job=Docker-Builders/x86-64/x86-64-hydra2)](https://ci.linuxserver.io/job/Docker-Builders/job/x86-64/job/x86-64-hydra2/)

-NZBHydra is a meta search for NZB indexers and the "spiritual successor" to NZBmegasearcH.
-It provides easy access to a number of raw and newznab based indexers. [hydra](https://github.com/theotherp/nzbhydra)
+_NZBHydra 2_ is a meta search application for NZB indexers, the "spiritual successor" to _NZBmegasearcH_, and an evolution of the original application _[NZBHydra](https://github.com/theotherp/nzbhydra)_ .
+It provides easy access to a number of raw and newznab based indexers.

+The application NZBHydra 2 is currently in its early stages and is in active development.
+Be wary that there may be some compatibility issues for those migrating from V1 to V2, so ensure you back up your old configuration before moving over to the new version.

 [![hydra](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/hydra-icon.png)][appurl]